Public Service Medal

 The PSM recognises outstanding service of public sector employees.
 Outstanding service can be shown through:

-- leadership, including a member of a team
+• leadership, including as a member of a team

-All local, state and Commonwealth government public sector employees are eligible for the PSM.
-The award is available to any public sector employee regardless of grade or age.
+All local, state and Commonwealth government public sector employees, regardless of grade or age, are eligible for the PSM.
 Long service alone is not enough reason for a nomination.

-Secretaries and Chief Executive Officers are encouraged to consider nominating employees who deserve official recognition for their outstanding service.
+Secretaries, Chief Executive Officers, or in the case of local council, the General Manager, is encouraged to consider nominating employees who deserve official recognition for their outstanding service.

 Criteria and eligibility